micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Working on a data science project, the starting point is to define the personas involved.

-The key persona affected by the data science project are
+(NOTE: I did some modifs to the paragraph bellow but I'm not really clear on this, needs rewritting) The key personas are the individuals most affected by a data science project:
-- **end user**: take an action that ultimately drives the value
+- **end user**: the stakeholder whose action that ultimately drives the value
 - **product owner**: prioritise work as per the business value
 - **subject-matter experts**: provide data and input to data scientists

-In the deliver team, the three key technical roles are
+In the deliver team, the three key technical roles are:
-- **data scientist**: conduct analytical experiments
+- **data scientist**: conducts analytical experiments
-- **data engineer**: turn the data science experimentation into a tool
+- **data engineer**: turns the data science experimentation into a tool
-- **solution architect**: design the broader technical infrastructure
+- **solution architect**: designs the broader technical infrastructure

 ## Project set-up

-To set-up the project, there are usually three phases
+(NOTE: I replaced Discovery by exploration because in my understanding exploration is a process whereas discovery isn't) The project step can usual be divided into 3 phases:
-- **Business discovery**: drive a business outcome, usually triggering an action
+- **Business exploration**: driving a business outcome, usually triggering an action
-- **Analytical discovery**: define the data required to achieve the goal
+- **Analytical exploration**: defining the data required to achieve the goal
-- **Technical discovery**: define the software required to achieve the goal
+- **Technical exploration**: defining the software required to achieve the goal

 The outcome of the project set-up is
 - A document describing the vision and objecties
-- An initial list of data science activity together with an assessment of the complexity
+- An initial list of data science activities together with an assessment of their complexity

 ## Project delivery